lumusitech/frontend-angular-zoneless-review-v19/README.md

 - **Presentational Components**: Components that care about how data is shown to the user.

 - **Container Components:** Components that care about what data is displayed to the user.
 In addition, it is responsible for communicating with external entities.

+## Single source of truth architecture

+In this project, we centralize app data into state using signals